 Stuck for storage?
-Craft storage items such as the Luxury Craft Caddy, Pink Utility Box, or the Clear Round Storage Pot are perfect for filling with threads, needles, pins, and even bobbins.
+Craft storage items are perfect for filling with threads, needles, pins, and even bobbins.
 Great too for use whilst on the go, these ready-to-fill craft boxes are sure to come in handy.

 To sew a seam, you'll need to be equipped with the right thread.
 Varying in colour, thickness, and type, there are plenty of threads available that are sure to suit your specific project.
 Here are the most common options when it comes to sewing:

-Polyester Thread - Items such as the Madeira Sew All Thread , Polythread, Poly Thread or the Polythread are designed to offer all-purpose performance and are suitable for an array of sewing projects.
-Such threads also often feature either a wax or silicone finish that allows them to pass through an array of fabrics with ease.
+Polyester Thread - Designed to offer all-purpose performance and suitable for an array of sewing projects, polyester thread often features either a wax or silicone finish that allows them to pass through an array of fabrics with ease.

-Heavy-Duty Thread and Skeins - Made from either Polyester or Cotton, items such as the Assorted Embroidery Thread, Jumbo Party Floss Pack , Primary Floss Pack , or the Tie Dye Floss Pack are more suited to decorative home projects as opposed to direct use when sewing through fabrics.
+Heavy-Duty Thread and Skeins - Made from either Polyester or Cotton are more suited to decorative home projects as opposed to direct use when sewing through fabrics.
 These threads are great for creating pieces of fabric-based jewellery or even for other embroidery projects.